medinar/medinar/README.md

 ### Hi there, I'm Rommel 👋

-I'm a Software Developer based in British Columbia, Canada 🇨🇦.
+I'm a Software Developer based in Abbotsford, BC, Canada 🇨🇦.

 With over ten years of experience building enterprise applications using the Java programming language.